sherzodcode/sherzodcode/README.md

 - I’m currently learning **Nest js and TypeOrm!**

-- I’m looking to collaborate with **Big and Interesting projects, That actually makes sense. **
+- I’m looking to collaborate with **Big and Interesting projects, That actually makes sense in real life .**

 - How to reach me: **sherzodcode@gmail.com**